-"Special Projects" are robust supervised or mentored learning experiences that students have at or away from Hampshire with organizations (such as schools, labs companies, or nonprofit organizations) or with community groups.
-They can be internships, practica, or other independent projects that are evaluated by a qualified supervisor at the organization or community group (approved by the student's advisor.
+"Special Projects" [80] are robust supervised or mentored learning experiences that students have at or away from Hampshire with organizations (such as schools, labs companies, or nonprofit organizations) or with community groups.
+They can be internships, practica, or other independent projects that are evaluated by a qualified supervisor at the organization or community group and approved by the student's advisor.
 They must engage a student in learning for 180 hours or more.
-Students must fill out a Special Projects form (obtained from the Central Records office).
-Declaration of a Special Project must occur by the add/drop deadline in the student's final semester.
+Students must fill out a special project form (obtained from the Central Records office).
+Declaration of a special project must occur by the add/drop deadline in the student's final semester.